vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, apply the changes by generating a new set of YAML files.
 >`yot -i ./examples/kubernetes/injectComments.yaml -o /tmp/new`